kjac/FormEditor/Tutorials/Poll.md

 ### Some AngularJS fun
 We're going to use asynchronous form postback ([read more](../Docs/render.md)) for the polls, to avoid a full page reload upon answering a poll.
 We've already got some of the setup covered for the contact form we created in the Hello Form Editor tutorial.
 However, now that we start having multiple forms on the same page, we run into an issue because of the way AngularJS works.

 AngularJS does not allow multiple `ng-app` directives on the same page, but the Form Editor partial view declares `ng-app` each time it's called by default.
-To avoid this we need to tell the Form Editor partial view not to declare `ng-app` and then declare it ourselves in an outer scope:
+To avoid this we need to tell the Form Editor partial view not to declare `ng-app` and then declare it ourselves in an outer scope.
+Here's how you do it:

 1. Add `ViewBag.FormAppDeclared = true;` to */Views/Master.cshtml* just before calling the Form Editor partial view that renders the contact form.
 ```cs